Deploying to Heroku

 Deploy

-This button leverages the configuration found in app.json, including sensible production-ready defaults for dyno formation, third-party services, buildpack configuration, etc. The resources provisioned will cost about $140/month.
+This button leverages the configuration found in app.json, including sensible demo-ready defaults for dyno formation, third-party services, buildpack configuration, etc.

 What's Included?